timescale/docs/timescaledb/how-to-guides/compression/about-compression.md

 For more information, see the API reference for [`timescaledb_information.jobs`][timescaledb_information-jobs].

 ## Remove compression policy
 To remove a compression policy, use `remove_compression_policy`.
-For example, given a hypertable named `cpu`, run:
+For example, to remove a compression policy for a for a hypertable named `cpu`:
 ```sql
 SELECT remove_compression_policy('cpu');
 ```